 A low-cost approach to reducing the height is to be smart about how two trees are joined together.
 One simple technique, called the weighted union rule, joins the tree with fewer nodes to the tree with more nodes by making the smaller tree's root point to the root of the bigger tree.
 This will limit the total depth of the tree to $O(\log n)$, because the depth of nodes only in the smaller tree will now increase by one, and the depth of the deepest node in the combined tree can only be at most one deeper than the deepest node before the trees were combined.
 The total number of nodes in the combined tree is therefore at least twice the number in the smaller subtree.
-Thus, the depth of any node can be increased at most $\log n$ times when n equivalences are processed.
+Thus, the depth of any node can be increased at most $\log n$ times when nequivalences are processed.

 Example 6.3 When processing equivalence pair (I, F) in Figure 6.7(b), F is the root of a tree with two nodes while I is the root of a tree with only one node.
 Thus, I is set to point to F rather than the other way around.
 Figure 6.7(c) shows the result of processing two more equivalence pairs: (H, A) and (E, G).
 For the first pair, the root for H is C while the root for A is itself.
-Both trees contain two nodes, so it is an arbitrary decision as to which node is set to be the root for the combined tree.
-In the case of equivalence pair (E, G), the root of E is E0 while the root of E1 is the root of the larger tree, node E2 is set to point to E3.
+Both trees contain two nodes, so it is an arbitrary decision as to which node is set to be the root of E is D while the root of G is F. Because F is the root of the larger tree, node D is set to point to F.